Weight scale of justice, lawyer or attorney concept. Unrecognizable person studio shot, copy space web banner background

 The American Bar Association notes that the most important factor that influences the outcome of your case is the experience of the lawyer and whether it applies to your case.

-Drawing on their experience as former federal prosecutors, the Georgia white-collar criminal defense lawyers from Griffin Durham Tanner & Clarkson LLC have significant experience representing the best interests of clients accused of white-collar crimes, including the following:
+Drawing on their experience as former federal prosecutors, the Savannah white-collar criminal defense lawyers from Griffin Durham Tanner & Clarkson LLC have significant experience representing the best interests of clients accused of white-collar crimes, including the following:

 According to the Federal Trade Commission, antitrust crimes involve intentional and clear violations of the Antitrust Act by engaging in behaviors such as price fixing or bid rigging.